goldshtn/linux-tracing-workshop/bpf-opens.md

 #### Task 3: Snoop Syscalls

 If the process is running frequently in kernel mode, it must be making quite a bunch of syscalls.
-At the time of writing, BCC does not have a dedicated tool for snooping syscall statistics (but that would definitely make [a nice pull request!](https://github.com/iovisor/bcc)), so we're going to use `perf`:
+[BCC] now has the [ucalls](https://github.com/iovisor/bcc/blob/master/tools/ucalls_example.txt) tool which can trace syscalls (and more), but we're going to stick with `perf` for now (you're encouraged to repeat this exercise using `ucalls`):

 ```
 # perf record -p $(pidof server) -e 'syscalls:sys_enter_*'